PostgreSQL settings

 The default value is

-safe_encoding.For more information, see this PostgreSQL guide
+safe_encoding.For more information, see the

 Bgwriter delay

-All interfacesTime (in milliseconds) between background writer runs.
+All interfacesTime (in ms) between background writer runs.
 This process writes new or changed pages from the PostgreSQL buffer cache to the disk.
 The delay prevents rewriting the same page on every update, thus reducing disk load.

 The minimum value is

-10, the maximum is10000, and the default is200.For more information, see this PostgreSQL guide
+10, the maximum is10000, and the default is200.For more information, see the

 Bgwriter flush after

-Management consoleAPITerraformMaximum amount of data (in kilobytes) processed by the background writer.
+Management consoleAPITerraformMaximum amount of data (in KB) processed by the background writer.
 When this limit is exceeded, the DBMS instructs the OS to flush the data to disk.
 This setting limits the amount of

 dirty